 The Toronto Catholic District School Board is an English language public-separate school board for Toronto.

-COSTI receives funding from the CHUM Charitable Foundation.
+COSTI receives funding from Toronto Foundation.

 The BLG Foundation funds charitable organizations that provided service to the community and to raise awareness of the needs of the community.